 In 2024 I plan to focus on more Italian food and wine pairings that are unique to the region.
 This month, I’m highlighting the Maremma wine region, often overshadowed by its neighboring wine regions to the north.
 Located in southern Tuscany, the Maremma is a stretch of territory between Pisa and Livorno from the north down to the northern part of the Lazio region.
 Let's learn all about the Maremma including some wines from a cooperative, Cantina Vignaioli Scansano, along with a traditional soup called acquacotta.

-The wine region of the Maremma
+The Maremma wine region

 Although you will find wine produced all throughout the Maremma, its main focal point is the central zone within the Grosseto province.
 Maremma stems from Marittima due to its proximity to the sea.
-What used to be an area of poverty and swamplands has become a landscape with an untouched countryside.
+What used to be an area of poverty and swamp lands has become a landscape with an untouched countryside.
 From the coast to the inland the land is filled with gentle hills containing sheep, vineyards, olive groves and wheat crop with dotted hilltop villages like Scansano that we're highlighting today.

-The Maremma has the influences of Monte Amiata to its east and the Tyrrhenian Sea to the west.
-You'll find a Mediterranean climate on its coast with a more continental climate inland.
-Areas with higher altitudes face colder winters.
+Amiata to its east and the Tyrrhenian Sea to the west.
+You'll find a Mediterranean climate on its

-Today I am focusing on the area of Scansano, one of the known places for wine production in the Maremma.
-Italy is comprised of a number of cooperatives from north to south that are producing quality wines including today’s feature on Cantina Vignaioli Scansano.
+Italy is comprised of a number of cooperatives from north to south that are producing quality wines including today’s feature on

-The winery – Cantina Vignaioli Scansano
+The winery: Cantina Vignaioli Scansano

 Cantina Vignaioli is located near the historic center of Scansano.
 Although the coop began from a few farmers banding together to form the winery, the Etruscans had first realized the potential of this area when they began producing wines there in the 3rd century BC followed by the Romans.
 Cantina Cooperativa Vignaioli del Morellino di Scansano, the officilal name, started in 1972.
 Some years later in 1978, this area was granted the designation Morellino di Scansano DOC.
 The winery continued to invest in their quality production and as popularity grew for the wines of Maremma a new bottling plant was built to increase their production along with providing an aging cellar.